-Southern Vermont offers students many opportunities for outdoor recreation and generally enjoying the rural flavor of New England throughout the year.
-Winter in Vermont means snowboarding, cross-country skiing and sledding, while spring brings maple sugaring, wildflower walks and whitewater rafting.
-In the summer there are swimming holes, mountain biking trails and more farmers markets per capita than any other state.
-Autumn is time for pressing cider, local harvest fairs and gawking at the amazing fall foliage.
-Marlboro is only 30 minutes from the Appalachian Trail, 20 minutes from Mount Snow ski resort and an hour from hiking trails up storied Mount Monadnock or the world-class whitewater of Zoar Gap.
+Southern Vermont offers students many opportunities for enjoying the rural flavor of New England throughout the year.
+Winter in Vermont means snowboarding, cross-country skiing, and sledding, while spring brings maple sugaring, wildflower walks, and whitewater rafting.
+In the summer there are swimming holes, mountain biking trails, and more farmers' markets per capita than any other state.
+Autumn is time for pressing cider, local harvest fairs, gawking at the amazing fall foliage, and visiting Vermont's more than 100 covered bridges.

 Finding your way to southern Vermont is easy, but you will find leaving much more difficult.